The difference between studying in China and Ireland

 Get the grades

 The marking system in my college is different from the Chinese process.
 In China, we take exams very seriously because exams determine everything.
 In my senior school, teachers are so utilitarian that they don’t want to teach anything that won’t appear in exams.
 Our final grade only depends on mid-term exams and final exams.
 Focusing on exams and results isn’t a bad thing because pressure from exams and marks can inspire students’ to study hard but, the disadvantage is that after exams, students are more likely forget lots of things!
-At IT Tallaght, the final grade consists of not only exams but also assignments and practical work, which seems more reasonable and rounded.
+At TU Dublin Tallaght Campus, the final grade consists of not only exams but also assignments and practical work, which seems more reasonable and rounded.
 We have many labs, we build and test circuits by ourselves, write reports, receive feedback from lecturers and it’s these marks that occupy important parts of our final grades.
 Combining labs with exams enables us to gain practical skills and strengthen our understanding of theoretical knowledge.

 A roof over your head